Laguna del Desierto incident: The incident

-Major Torres, Manríquez and Meza were captured and brought, along with Merino's body, to the barracks of Regimiento N° 181 de Combate of the Argentine Army in Río Gallegos.
+Major Torres, Manríquez and Meza were captured and brought, along with Merino's body, to the barracks of Regimiento No. 181 de Combate of the Argentine Army in Río Gallegos.
 On 9 November they were freed and flew to Chile with an envoy of Presidente Frei, Juan Hamilton (then sub-secretary in the Ministry of the Interior and Public Security).

 The Chilean Ministry of Foreign Affairs, Gabriel Valdés, on 10 November 1965 called the killing of Merino "an unprecedented and unexcusable act in the history of our boundary disputes."